Robert Stillington: Life

-After Edward's death in April 1483, Stillington was a member of the council of the boy-king Edward V. Some time in June, a clergyman, identified as Stillington only by the writings [Mémoires, book VI chapter 17] of the French diplomat Philippe de Commines (who referred to him as levesque de Bas (bishop of the low) and ce mauvais evesque (this bad bishop), told Richard, Duke of Gloucester, the Lord Protector, that the marriage of Edward IV and Elizabeth Woodville had been invalid on the grounds of Edward's earlier marriage to Lady Eleanor Talbot, at which he claimed to have officiated.
-This led to Elizabeth Woodville's children by Edward IV being declared illegitimate and the Duke of Gloucester ascending the throne as Richard III.
+After Edward's death in April 1483, Stillington was a member of the council of the boy-king Edward V. Some time in June, a clergyman, identified as Stillington only by the writings [Mémoires, book VI chapter 17] of the French diplomat Philippe de Commines, who referred to him as levesque de Bas (bishop of Bath) and ce mauvais evesque (this bad bishop), told Richard, Duke of Gloucester, the Lord Protector, that the marriage of Edward IV and Elizabeth Woodville had been invalid on the grounds of Edward's earlier marriage to Lady Eleanor Talbot at which he claimed to have officiated.
+That led to Elizabeth Woodville's children by Edward IV being declared illegitimate and the Duke of Gloucester ascending the throne as Richard III.

 After Henry VII defeated Richard III at Bosworth in 1485, he immediately had Stillington imprisoned again.
-Henry had the bigamy charge against Edward IV reversed, and married Edward's daughter, Elizabeth of York.
+Henry had the bigamy charge against Edward IV reversed and married Edward's daughter, Elizabeth of York.

 Some years after Stillington's second release, he became involved in the plot to place the impostor Lambert Simnel on the throne in 1487.
 After finding refuge at Oxford University, he was eventually handed over to the king and imprisoned.
 He was buried in a chapel of his own founding, since demolished, at Wells Cathedral.